The idea of Europe

 Language as Homeland

 The Romanian writer Herta Müller talks with the translator and literary critic Cecilia Dreymüller.
-Herta Müller’s work as a poet and fiction writer was recognised with the Nobel Prize for Literature in 2009.
+Herta Müller’s work as a poet and fiction writer was recognised with the Nobel Prize in Literature in 2009.

 Pedro Olalla